KaddeOucif/neo4j_workshop_basics/README.md

 // updating properties
 ```
 MERGE (a:Actor {name: "Kadde Oucif"})
-ON MATCH SET a.job = 'actor’
+ON MATCH SET a.job = 'actor'
 RETURN a
 ```